 - The task is languishing.
 In this case, the coding time is taking longer than expected because the developer started working but then dropped the task for a long time.
 Most likely, the developer turned to other tasks based on new priorities.

-How to reduce coding time?
+How to reduce cycle time?

-The best thing you can do to reduce coding time is to educate your team on the need to divide the work into small, manageable pieces.
+The best thing you can do to reduce cycle time is to educate your team on the need to divide the work into small, manageable pieces.
 This will improve the overall coding time and positively affect PR times, where the commits get reviewed faster.

 What is PR pickup time?